-- A. The following sections (including subsections relating thereto) shall not apply to Preschool Teachers: Article 6 (Hours of Employment), Sections 1.A, 2.A, 2.B, 2.C, 2.M.
-2.N, 2.O, Article 8 (Leaves), Sections 8.8, 8.9; Article 10 (Class size) Sections 2, 3, 4, 5; Article 11 (Evaluation Procedures), Section 11.3; Article 13 (Part-time Employment), Section 13.3; Article 15 (Salary), Sections 1.A, 1.B, 3.C.1, 3.C.3, 3.C.4, 6.A, 6.B, 6.C; Article 19 (Special Education) Section 1A; Article 20 (PAR); and Article 22 (Summer School). - B. The following provisions apply only to Preschool teachers: - 1.
-Preschool Teachers shall work a six (6) hour duty day in addition to their 40-minute duty-free lunch period school year and may arrange with their team partner to take a daily 10-minute break as necessary.
-The annual work year for preschool teachers will be reviewed annually. - 2.
-After consultation with the preschool staff, the workday schedule for each preschool site shall be designed by the Preschool Director. - 3.
-Preschool Teachers shall be evaluated in line with the requirements of Article 11 Evaluation Procedures.
-However, in lieu of Section 11.3, which does not apply as indicated above, at least one (1) formal observation and one (1) informal observation shall be conducted for all probationary preschool teachers and at least one (1) formal observation and one (1) walkthrough unannounced visitation of less than thirty (30) minutes shall be conducted for all permanent Preschool teachers prior to the Summary Evaluation for those teachers on cycle for evaluation in that school year.
-The summary evaluations shall be completed no later than fifteen (15) days prior to the end of school year. - \$22.00/HR For participation in staff development, committee work, classroom preparation related to a reassignment or transfer or preschool activities. - \$22.00/HR For participation in committee work that produces a product including preparation time. - \$22.00/HR For preparing and conducting a workshop presentation.
+- 2. After consultation with the preschool staff, the workday schedule for each preschool site shall be designed by the Preschool Director. - 3.
+Preschool Teachers shall be evaluated in line with the requirements of Article11 Evaluation Procedures.
+However, in lieu of Section 11.3, which does not apply as indicated above, at least one (1) formal observation and one (1)informal observation shall be conducted for all probationary preschool teachers and at least one (1) formal observation and one (1) walkthrough unannounced visitation of less than thirty (30) minutes shall be conducted for all permanent Preschool teachers prior to the Summary Evaluation for those teachers on cycle for evaluation in that school year.
+The summary evaluations shall be completed no later than fifteen (15) days prior to the end of the school year. - 4.
+Preschool teachers will be compensated for all work initiated by the District outside of their contracted workday and/or work year at the following rates: - \$35.00/HR For participation in staff development, committee work, classroom preparation related to a reassignment or transfer or preschool activities. - \$35.00/HR For participation in committee work that produces aproduct including preparation time.

-Hourly Rate For working in instructional capacity with students. consistent with Class 1
+\$35.00/HR For preparing and conducting a workshop presentation.

-C. The Preschool Teacher Resource Guide shall be implemented in a consistent manner and shall not be inconsistent with the Articles, sections and subsections of the current contract that apply to preschool teachers.
+Hourly Rate Consistent with Class 2 for working in instructional capacity with students.

-2. Preschool Peer Assistance and Review (PAR)
+- C. The Preschool Teacher Resource Guide shall be implemented in a consistent manner and shall not be inconsistent with the Articles, sections and subsections of the current contract that apply to preschool teachers. - D. Preschool Teachers will receive the equivalent of one (1) release day per conference period to hold parent conferences.
+Additionally, they will receive on half (1/2) of a release day per conference period to prepare for parent conferences. - 2.
+Preschool Peer Assistance and Review (PAR)